 Introduce the session by writing a caption over the top of the paper, "We are ready to go."

-Singing Time - Have the words, music etc. ready so that you are confident to lead strongly and get the children to join in.
+Have the words, music etc. ready so that you are confident to lead strongly and get the children to join in.

 Sing the following words to the tune of "three blind mice":

 Before you cross the road (x2)

 You use your eyes, you use your ears (x2)

 And if no traffic at all appears,

 A further song suggestion: To the tune of "If you're happy and you know it", sing "If you're ready and you know it" or "If you're ready for the story" etc....